 5. An official representative of a religious institution which is recognized under s.

 6. Any other provider designated by a judicial circuit, including, but not limited to,

 school counselors who are certified to offer such courses.

-and I are both non-Florida residents, is there a waiting period for the
+non-Florida residents, is there a waiting period for the issuance of the

 Are blood tests and